-Recognising, however, that an Executive Chairman is not able to provide an independent review of the performance of management, Michele Muscillo, an independent Director, fulfils the role of the 'senior independent Director' whenever the Chairman is conflicted.
+Recognising, however, that an Executive Chairman is not able to provide an independent review of the performance of management, Mr Michele Muscillo, an independent Director, fulfils the role of the 'senior independent Director' whenever the Executive Chairman is conflicted.
 In the role of 'senior independent Director' Mr Muscillo:

-- Works closely with the Executive Chairman, acting as a sounding board and providing support; - Being available to shareholders to address any concerns or issues they feel have not been adequately dealt with through the usual channels of communication; - Meeting with the other non-executive Directors to review the Executive Chairman's performance and carrying out succession planning for the Chairman's role; and - Attending sufficient meetings with major shareholders to obtain a balanced understanding of their issues and concerns.
+- Works closely with the Executive Chairman, acting as a sounding board and providing support; - Being available to shareholders to address any concerns or issues they feel have not been adequately dealt with through the usual channels of communication; - Meeting with the other Non-executive Directors to review the Executive Chairman's performance and carrying out succession planning for the Chairman's role; and - Attending sufficient meetings with major shareholders to obtain a balanced understanding of their issues and concerns.

-Recommendation 2.6: A company should have a program for inducting new directors and provide appropriate professional development opportunities for directors to develop and maintain the skills and knowledge needed to perform their role as directors effectively.
+Recommendation 2.6: A listed entity should have a program for inducting new directors and for periodically reviewing whether there is a need for existing directors to undertake professional development to maintain the skills and knowledge needed to perform their role as directors effectively.